reedsmarange/odin-recipes/README.md

 # odin-recipes

-This a single page recipe website
+This is a recipe website